DaevMithran/podz/README.md

 - **Deployment Management**: Handling the deployment of containerized applications across heterogeneous infrastructure.
 - **Performance Monitoring**: Tracking resource utilization and application performance.

-#### 3.2.3 Off-chain Monitors (vPodZ)
+#### 3.2.3 Off-chain Monitors Deloyed on PodZ (vPodZ)

-vPodZ nodes monitor the deployed services to ensure compliance with service level agreements.
+vPodZ nodes monitor the deployed on the PodZ to ensure compliance with service level agreements.
 These monitors:

 - **Verify Uptime**: Check that services remain accessible according to the terms of the lease.
 - **Validate Performance**: Ensure that the promised computing resources are being delivered.
 - **Trigger Settlements**: Initiate payment transfers when conditions are met.
 - **Report Violations**: Flag breaches of service level agreements.

+vPodZ are earn rewards for successful reporting which are funded by the reward wallet.
+Adding the most important token utility for circular economy

 ### 3.3 Economic Model